Interactive Local Foodshed Map

 This map would not have been possible without our partners, Slow Food St. Louis, Illinois Stewardship Alliance, and Food Works, providing MCE with the names of the sustainable farms they work with, their farm practices, their product types, their contact information, and at which stores, farmers markets, and restaurants you can find their products.
 Greening Dining Alliance (GDA) also provided us with a few additional restaurants that GDA has certified as sourcing >15% of their ingredients locally during the growing season.

-Other useful resources: We also found useful resources through RISE’s urban farm map and the USDA Farmers Markets Directory.
+Other useful resources: The USDA Farmers Markets Directory.
 Farms that practice sustainable agriculture practices stated which farmers markets they sell to and that information is provided in the farmers markets’ information boxes.
-In addition, we included all farmers markets in the state of Missouri to allow all Missourians to know where they can start if they want to get connected with local food.